TheLinuxSham/qtile/README.md

 ## Dunst (optional)
 Qtile does not need [Dunst](https://wiki.archlinux.org/title/Dunst) to be able to run.
 But you won't see any notifications on your system without Dunst.

+Color scheme is also used from PyWal.
+I modified the default dunstrc to my liking and added the colors I want PyWal to set.
+I copied the dunstrc to ~/.config/wal/templates.
+Also the documentation for [templates](https://github.com/dylanaraps/pywal/wiki/User-Template-Files) may be of interest.
+Then I created a script to restart Dunst every time I set a new scheme with PyWal and created a symlink between the template dunstrc and the dunstrc in my .config.

 ## Picom (optional)
 I can set up shadows and round edges for windows with [Picom](https://wiki.archlinux.org/title/Picom).
 Qtile does not need this package to be able to run and there are a lot of alternatives.
 Picom is for X11.